zulip/zulip/docs/production/export-and-import.md

 same version of Zulip, since we do change and extend the format from time to time.

+## Backups

+If you want to move hardware for a self-hosted Zulip installation, we recommend Zulip's
+[database-level backup and restoration process][backups].
+Zulip's backup process is structurally very unlikely to ever develop bugs, and will restore your Zulip server to the exact state it was left in.
+The big thing it can't do is support a migration to a server hosting a different set of organizations than the original one (because doing so generally requires renumbering all the users/messages/etc.).

+Zulip's export/import tools (documented on this page) have full support for such a renumbering process.
+While these tools are carefully designed and tested to make various classes of bugs impossible or unlikely, the extra complexity required for renumbering makes them structurally more risky than the direct postgres backup process.

+[backups]: ../production/maintain-secure-upgrade.html#backups

 ## Export your Zulip data

 For best results, you'll want to shut down access to the organization